Sanitary Act 1866

 The Sanitary Act 1866 (29 & 30 Vict. c.
-90), sometimes called the Public Health Act 1866, was an Act of the Parliament of the United Kingdom.
-The Act allowed the formation of drainage districts and enabled the provision of better house drainage.
-The second part of the Act dealt with nuisances and stated that it was the duty of councils to locate nuisances and remove them.
+90), sometimes called the Public Health Act 1866, was an act of the Parliament of the United Kingdom.
+The act allowed the formation of drainage districts and enabled the provision of better house drainage.
+The second part of the act dealt with nuisances and stated that it was the duty of councils to locate nuisances and remove them.

-From and after 1 November 1867, the Sanitary Act 1866, so far as it applied to Scotland, was repealed by section 2 of the Public Health (Scotland) Act 1867 (30 & 31 Vict. c.
-101).
-The whole act, so far as it related to Ireland, was repealed by sections 279 and 294 of, and Schedule A to, the Public Health (Ireland) Act 1878.
-The whole act, except section 41, was repealed by section 142(1) of, and the Fourth Schedule to, the Public Health (London) Act 1891 (54 & 55 Vict. c.
-76).
+Provisions

-Parts I, II and III, except so far as related to the Metropolis or to Scotland or Ireland, were repealed by section 343 of, and Part I of Schedule V to, the Public Health Act 1875 (38 & 39 Vict. c.
-55).
+Repealed enactments

-Section 4
+Section 69 of the act repealed 4 enactments, listed in the second schedule to the act.